Article Title: History of Orthokeratology: From 1960s PMMA to Modern Myopia Control

 The Modern Era: Ortho-K for Myopia Control

 Which brings us to today.
-While ortho-k is still an excellent option for adults who want freedom from glasses and daytime contacts, the most exciting application of this technology is now in the field of myopia control for children.
-A growing body of research from respected institutions like the American Academy of Ophthalmology (AAO) and the National Eye Institute (NIH) has shown that ortho-k can significantly slow down the progression of nearsightedness in children.
+While ortho-k is still an excellent option for adults who want freedom from glasses and daytime contacts, the most exciting application of this technology is now in the field of myopia management for children.
+A growing body of research from respected institutions like the American Academy of Ophthalmology (AAO) and the National Eye Institute (NIH) has shown that ortho-k can significantly slow down the progression of nearsightedness in children by approximately 40-55%.
 [1] [2]

 This is the part of my job that I’m most passionate about.
 Here in Cumberland County, we’re seeing more and more children developing myopia at a young age.
 By using sleepSEE® lenses, we can not only give these kids clear vision during the day but also help protect their eyes for the future by slowing down the stretching of the eye that causes myopia to worsen.
 It’s a proactive approach to eye health that can have a lifelong impact.
 If you’re wondering if your child might be a candidate, I encourage you to take our candidacy quiz [blocked].

-*The global adoption of orthokeratology has seen a dramatic increase, particularly with its proven effectiveness in myopia control.*
+*The global adoption of orthokeratology has seen a dramatic increase, particularly with its proven effectiveness in myopia management.*

 Ortho-K Technology: A Journey Through Time